 Delaware is the second smallest state in the United States but it is still filled with fascinating animals.
 The state makes up part of the Piedmont Plateau which encompasses many rolling hills and grasslands.
-Delaware also borders the Atlantic Ocean and has a vast range of marine animals which call it home – from whales and dolphins to seals and seabirds.
+Delaware also borders the Atlantic Ocean and has a vast range of marine animals which call it home, from whales and dolphins to seals and seabirds.
 But that’s not all the state has to offer, so read on to discover the largest animals in Delaware and where you’ll find them!

 1. Northern Water Snake

-There are three types of water snakes found in Delaware and the most common is the northern water snake which can reach 4.5 feet long.
+There are three types of water snakes found in Delaware and the most common is the northern water snake, which can reach 4.5 feet long.
 Northern water snakes are typically brown or brownish-black with darker crossbands and blotches on them.
-They have a similar appearance to the venomous cottonmouth snake which often leads to them being killed out of fear.
+They have a similar appearance to the venomous cottonmouth snake, which often leads to them being killed out of fear.
 Northern water snakes inhabit slow-moving water in Delaware such as swamps, streams, and ponds where they hunt along the water’s edge.
 They prey mainly on small fish, frogs, lizards, and birds.
 Although they are not venomous they are capable of delivering a painful bite.
-Their saliva contains a mild coagulant which means that any wounds they inflict tend to bleed a lot.
+Their saliva contains a mild coagulant that means any wounds they inflict tend to bleed a lot.

 2. White-Tailed Deer

-Although most of Delaware’s largest mammals live in the sea, there are still some on the land too.
+Although most of Delaware’s largest mammals live in the sea, there are still some on the land, too.
 White-tailed deer are best known for their distinctive white patch on the underside of their tail.
 Males are larger than females and they can weigh up to 400 pounds.
 White-tailed deer are extremely adaptable animals and live in a wide range of habitats, although they most commonly live in forests and pastures.
 White-tailed deer are common right across Delaware and their population is estimated at 40,000+.

 3. Atlantic Bluefin Tuna

-One of the largest animals in Delaware is also one of the most powerful – the Atlantic bluefin tuna.
+One of the largest animals in Delaware is also one of the most powerful — the Atlantic bluefin tuna.
 These fish have torpedo-shaped bodies and are typically a dark blue on their upper side and a silvery grey on their underside.
 Atlantic bluefin tuna are capable of reaching 12 feet long and can weigh as much as 1,500 pounds.
-They are some of the most sought after fish, both by commercial and sports fishermen.
+They are some of the most sought-after fish, both by commercial and sports fishermen.
 Bluefin tuna are some of the fastest fish around and can reach 50 miles per hour.
 Although bluefin tuna often inhabit deep, open water they regularly show up on Delaware’s coast every year.

 4. Giant Water Bug

-Delaware is also home to some pretty big bugs and some that you might prefer to avoid are giant water bugs which are also known as “toe biters”.
+Delaware is also home to some pretty big bugs and some that you might prefer to avoid are giant water bugs, which are also known as “toe biters”.
 Giant water bugs are members of the Belostomatidae family group and the largest species can reach 4.5 inches long.
-They have dark brown to black bodies which appear as a flattened oval shape.
+They have dark brown to black bodies that appear as a flattened oval shape.
 Giant water bugs inhabit ponds, streams, and swamps right across the state.
 They are fierce predators and eat a range of insects, fish, snakes, and juvenile turtles.
 If they are picked up or disturbed then they can deliver an incredibly painful bite.

 5. Brown Pelican